sparrowcode/PermissionsKit/README.md

 - NSSpeechRecognitionUsageDescription

 ## Contribution
-I will be glad to your participation in the project.
+I would appreciate your participation in the project.
 If you want to add new permissions, make a pull request.
 You can ignore adding an icon, I will add it myself.
-If you find errors in the project, you can create new [issue](https://github.com/IvanVorobei/SPPermission/issues) or fix and make a pull request
+If you find errors in the project, you can create new [issue](https://github.com/IvanVorobei/SPPermission/issues) or fix it and make a pull request.

 ## YouTube Video

-I have youtube channel where I publish videos about Xcode and design.
-You can see how I am develop native design for `SPPermission` dialog view:
+I have YouTube channel where I publish videos about Xcode and design.
+You can see how I develop native design for `SPPermission` dialog view:

 [![Timelaps on YouTube](https://rawcdn.githack.com/IvanVorobei/SPPermission/832efb7929d7237888e0ee7a7f05a2e6e0e29e6f/Recource/sppermission-design-preivew.jpg)](https://youtu.be/1mDdX7fQRv4)